Before coming to class on Wednesday, October 14, please do the following:

 RefWorks is available to UNT faculty, staff, and students as long as the Libraries have a contract with RefWorks.
 To create an account, follow these steps:

-To explore alternatives to RefWorks, visit the Reference Managers library guide.
+To explore alternatives to RefWorks, visit our Reference Managers guide.

 View UNT's RefWorks video channel of 4 videos for more details about RefWorks.
 You have access with your EUID and password through Microsoft Stream in Office 365.